wkaisertexas/wkaisertexas.github.io/src/content/project/random-url.md

 # Context and scope

 While running *College Park High School*'s Science Bowl team.
-I wanted to A / B test either a Remind or website for the most effective poster landing page.
-There already existed a great article by *Teaching Statistics is Awesome* on creating a [Random Redirector](https://teaching.statistics-is-awesome.org/tools/random-redirector/) using Google Apps Script.
-However, redirects faced issues on mobile devices.
+I wanted to A / B test a Remind and website to determine the most effective club landing page.
+A great article by *Teaching Statistics is Awesome* on creating a [Random Redirector](https://teaching.statistics-is-awesome.org/tools/random-redirector/) using Google Apps Script already existed.
+However, Apps Script redirects would not work on most mobile devices.

 Open-source link-shorteners like [Polr](https://polrproject.org) exist.
 I was learning Django when I created this project and was looking for a project to tinker with and be my own customer.